My general approach is to safely and gently work together towards your emotional and mental wellbeing.

 The Daring Way™ is a highly experiential methodology based on the research of Dr. Brené Brown.
 The method was developed to help men, women, and adolescents learn how to show up, be seen, and live braver lives.

-The primary focus is on developing shame resilience skills and developing a courage practice that transforms the way we live, love, parent,and lead.
-It can be facilitated in clinical, educational, and professional settings and is suitable for work with individuals, couples, families, work teams, and organizational leaders.
+The primary focus is on developing shame resilience skills and developing a courage practice that transforms the way we live, love, parent, and lead.
+It can be facilitated in clinical, educational, and professional settings and is suitable for working with individuals, couples, families, work teams, and organizational leaders.

 I became the first Certified Daring Way™ Facilitator in Australia.